CollapseLabs/gardening-for-engineers/README.md

 The remaining nutrients are obtained from the soil (or alternative growing medium) in the form of [salts](https://en.wikipedia.org/wiki/Salt_(chemistry)).
 This happens through multiple processes: by the root physically growing in contact with the nutrients ("root interception"), by dissolved nutrients flowing through the soil solution to the root ("mass flow"), and by dissolved nutrients diffusing through the soil solution to the depleted soil next to the plant root ("diffusion").

 Nitrogen (N), phosphorus (P), and potassium (K) are required in the largest amounts; commercial fertilizers are labeled with N-P-K ratios.

 Nitrogen is a key ingredient in many plant substances, including chlorophyll.
-However, potassium is used by fruiting crops (such as tomatoes) even more heavily than nitrogen, as evidenced in the following diagram showing the [macronutrient uptake across time for a tomato plant](https://www.haifa-group.com/crop-guide/vegetables/tomato/crop-guide-tomato-plant-nutrition):
+It is used by leafy green crops (like lettuce) and more in the vegetative growth phase of fruiting crops.
+Phosphorus and especially potassium are more important for fruiting crops (such as tomatoes), as evidenced in the following diagram showing the [macronutrient uptake across time for a tomato plant](https://www.haifa-group.com/crop-guide/vegetables/tomato/crop-guide-tomato-plant-nutrition):

 ![Based on https://www.haifa-group.com/crop-guide/vegetables/tomato/crop-guide-tomato-plant-nutrition](img/npk-stages.png)